barcvk4ba/barcvk4ba.github.io/_pages/nets.md

 Ensure you have a pen and paper for your log to write call order and other relevant information , have water, food or anything else you need to have during the entire net and don't forget to have fun

 1. Announce the beginning of the net is about to commence
-2. Announce your name and call sign and that you are the Net controller for this BARC net
+2. Announce your name and call sign and that you are the Net controller for this BARC net and doubts should be relayed back to you for comment and or remedy
 3. Announce you are ready to receive callers and that they should state their call sign and name
 4. Write in your log of all of the call signs until silence is heard
 5. Then rehearse your list to the callers to affirm all callers and the net order